333fred/kotlin_lisp/README.md

 ```

 ## Usage
 Are you crazy?
 Why would you want to use this lisp?
 I'm writing to explore writing a program in Kotlin, and to explore the logical extremes of defining everything in the environment.
 Please don't try to do anything real with this.
+However, if you want to see some examples of the crazy things you can do in a language like this, see src/com/fsilberberg/lisp/Tests.kt.